immutag/immutag/README.md

 `imt update [--store-name NAME] FILE_ADDR`

+***The high-level commands for searching, pulling, and pushing metadata and files in a network are forthcoming.***

 ## Install (dev)

 Clone the repo and depending on the version of git you have...